mickmcq/mickmcq.github.io/_posts/2026-04-26-humble-Em-Dash.md

 Now, admittedly, I've overused em dashes in this post---all to make a point, but I do want to encourage writers to use them rather than shying away from them as evidence of AI interference.
 Please don't consign em dashes to the graveyard of AI writing---use them enthusiastically!

+edit: I see that Jekyll has failed to convert my double and triple hyphens to en dashes and em dashes!
+I'm puzzled and disappointed.
+I will investigate.